 - 2 cups filtered water

-- Heat a large pot over medium-high heat.
-Once the pot is hot, add the olive oil, the white onion, bell peppers, jalapeño, and celery.
+Heat a large pot over medium-high heat.
+Add the olive oil, and the diced onion, bell peppers, jalapeño, and celery.
 Sauté for 5-7 minutes.

-- Add in the garlic and season with the chili powder, cumin, sweet paprika, salt, and pepper.
+Add the garlic and season with the chili powder, cumin, sweet paprika, salt, and pepper.
 Sauté for an additional 5-10 minutes.

-Recipe NotesLeftovers can be stored in the refrigerator up to 5 days, and in the freezer up to 1-2 months.
+Store leftovers in the refrigerator up to 5 days or in the freezer up to 1-2 months.
 Reheat on the stovetop over medium-high heat or in the microwave.